0xPARC/0xparc-intro-book/src/ipa.typ

     w &= v + lambda dot w_1 + lambda^(-1) dot w_2 + dot w_3  \
     &= (a+lambda a') g + (b+lambda^(-1) b') h + (a+lambda a')(b + lambda^(-1) b') u.
   $
-  5. Victor asks Penny to reveal all three coefficients of $w$.
+  5. Victor asks Peggy to reveal all three coefficients of $w$.
   6. Victor verifies that the third coefficient is the product of the first two.
 ]